-How one Aussie poker machine player ups its game globally
+How one Aussie poker machine provider ups its game globally

 Comstock said it’s been an interesting journey and one that he was heavily involved in the decision-making process, from start to finish.

 “I was initially brought on board to evaluate whether Pronto Xi was the best solution for us.
-After attending the training session in Australia, we were pleased with how well Pronto could deliver a highly tailored solution that could handle all aspects of our business’ unique operations in the US, and in particular, the rental of gaming machines.”
+After attending the training session in Australia, we were pleased with how well Pronto Software could deliver a highly tailored solution that could handle all aspects of our business’ unique operations in the US, and in particular, the rental of gaming machines.”

 Asked the main benefits of the technology thus far, Comstock said it has helped on the regulatory front and in delivering deeper insights and reporting capabilities.